naz1022/snake-canvas/README.md

-# snake-canvas
+# Snake-canvas
-replica of the Arcade Classic known as Snake.
+Replica of the Arcade Classic known as Snake.
 Created using HTML5 canvas